QualiSystemsLab/Jira-Integration/README.md

 Implemented as a Flask-based Python web server.

+Download quali_jira_hook.py from this repo.

+Edit the top of quali_jira_hook.py to set the CloudShell address, credentials, domain, and worker blueprint name.

+Create a worker blueprint with a name like JiraSupport2 matching the value in quali_jira_hook.py. *Be sure to make the blueprint _public_*, or it can't be used by the API.
+Add a JiraService to the blueprint and set the fields.

+Start the web hook:

   pip install requests flask
   export FLASK_APP=quali_jira_hook.py
   flask run

-It is recommended to run the web server on the Jira host, listening on 127.0.0.1 port 5000 only.
+It is recommended to run the web server on the Jira host, listening on 127.0.0.1 only (port 5000).

 For other configurations, set the listening addresses and port according to the Flask documentation.